 Semester 5 (Master Thesis) own arrangement, some Saturdays

-• 2 week Christmas break (last week of December and first week of January)
+No lectures will take place during a 2 week Christmas break in the last week of December and first week of January.

-• no lectures in spring from second week of February till second week of March
+No compulsory lectures will take place from second week of February till second week of March.

-• no lectures in summer from second week of July till second week of September
+No compulsory lectures will take place in summer from second week of July till second week of September.

 Yes.
 We encourage our students to work during their studies.
 However, you need to reserve at least one day per week for completing homework in addition to the teaching days.